leimao/Docker-WeChat/README.md

 ### Does This Docker WeChat Work?

-As of 1/15/2022, this Docker WeChat works fine.
+As of 1/15/2022, this Docker WeChat still works fine.

 ### Difference to Other Docker WeChat

-The WeChat in other Docker WeChats is usually emulated with Wine, whereas the WeChat in this Docker WeChat is build natively on Linux.
+The WeChat in other Docker WeChat is usually emulated with Wine, whereas the WeChat in this Docker WeChat is build natively on Linux.

 ### Cannot Change Input Methods